HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Triterras (TRIT) Investors with Losses to Contact Its Attorneys, Securities Fraud Case Filed

 SAN FRANCISCO, Dec.
-23, 2020 /PRNewswire/ --Hagens Berman urges Triterras, Inc. (NASDAQ: TRIT) investors with significant losses to submit your losses now.
+24, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Triterras, Inc. ( TRIT) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 The complaint centers on the accuracy of Triterras’ and senior managements’ statements concerning the company’s dependence on- and the financial condition of- Rhodium Resources, a business controlled by Triterras CEO Srinivas Koneru.